mmf81428/Data-Dawgs-MIST-4610-Project-2/README.md

 The number of years at Delta according to each job title shows the maximum, minimum, and average amount of years that the employees have worked at Delta, categorized by different job titles.

 #### Justification-
-This gives delta an idea about the amount of time that each worker works there.
+This gives Delta an idea about the amount of time that each worker works there.
 This allows them to compare which positions have a higher retention rate.
 As a result, Delta can have a better idea of their employee turnover rate and gain an understanding of when they need to look for new applicants.
 It is important for Delta to anticipate this so they can avoid a shortage of labor during those turnover periods.

 ### 3- Baggage by State Residence and Membership